 WooCommerce product attributes are very useful when creating a shop.

-In the last guide, you learned how to create and use Google Product Attributes in WooCommerce.
+In the last guide, you learned how to create and use Global Product Attributes in WooCommerce.
 If you haven’t read it already, you may read it here.

 In this guide, we will focus on WooCommerce custom product attributes.

 The purpose of a custom product attribute is the same – it is used to represent a certain feature of a product.
 However, unlike global product attributes, a custom attribute is used to define a feature of a specific product; it is not applicable to most other products.

 Today, you will get a step-by-step guide on how you can add Custom Product Attributes to your WooCommerce products easily.